Flangvik/NetLoader/README.md

 # NetLoader
 Loads any C# binary from filepath or url, patching AMSI and bypassing Windows Defender on runtime

-Latest update / signature fix was 02.07.2020, clean as a whistle I am doing 24/7 signature checks and pushing updates when possible so I can keep NetLoader undetected (mainly for my own educational purposes).
-**Please do not upload to VirusTotal and DISABLE "Sample Submission" when testing / possible**
+**I am no longer supplying signature updates for this project**

 **Looking for binaries/payloads to deploy?
 Checkout [SharpCollection](https://github.com/Flangvik/SharpCollection)**!.
 SharpCollection contains nightly builds of C# offensive tools, fresh from their respective master branches built and released in a CDI fashion using Azure DevOps release pipelines.

 # Compile